Dental Assisting (Levels I & II) (DENA)

 The following are required prior to the start of classes:

-Current Basic Cardiac Life Support (Level C/Basic Rescuer)
+Current Basic Cardiac Life Support (Level C with AED or Health Care Provider)

 Appropriate TB test